tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

     </div>
     <!-- End Set Boundary Modal -->

-4. Add the Bootstrap modal ``data-toggle`` and ``data-target`` attributes to the Set Boundary button so that it opens the modal when pressed:
+4. Add the Bootstrap modal ``data-toggle`` and ``data-target`` attributes to the Set Boundary button so that it opens the modal when pressed.
+Update the Set Boundary button definition near the bottom of the ``viewer`` controller in :file:`controllers.py` as follows:

 .. code-block:: python
     :emphasize-lines: 8-9